John Rogers House (Branford, Connecticut)

-The John Rogers House is a historic house at 690 Leete's Island Road in Branford, Connecticut.
+The John Rogers House is a historic house at 690 Leete's Island Road in Branford, Connecticut, United States.
 It is a 2 1/2-story wood-frame structure, five bays wide, with a side-gable roof, a large central chimney, and a center entry sheltered by a bracketed hood.
 Long thought to have been built c.
 1810, it has been carefully researched to date to the middle 18th century, belonging for many years to the locally prominent Rogers family.
 The John Rogers House was listed on the National Register of Historic Places in 1988.
 Portions of the content on this web page were adapted from a copy of the original Connecticut Historical Commission, Historic Resources Inventory documentation.